FudaWiki/fudawiki-files/kabufuda/games/kujuroku.md

 If a player forms a yaku, the round ends immediately, and the player **receives chips** from the other 2 participating players.

 > You may choose any **one** of the following Dekiyaku Set Configurations, prior to playing the game.
 {.is-warning}

+> Note that Configuration B and C use the Special "3" card, so they cannot be played using a Kabufuda deck.
+{.is-warning}

 ### Configuration A.